HOW DID WE GET THERE

 A drafting group of leading banks, key industry stakeholders and experts was subsequently convened to develop the Poseidon Principles.
 Shipowners of varying sizes and geographies as well as other experts and stakeholders have been engaged and consulted throughout the process of developing the Poseidon Principles.

 During the very early stages of the Poseidon Principles, some charterers who were part of the drafting group voiced the need for a transparent process for reporting emissions relating to chartering activities.
-This is how, following the example of the Poseidon Principles, the Sea Cargo Charter was born.
+This is how, following the example of the Poseidon Principles, the Sea Cargo Charter was launched in October 2020.
 The Sea Cargo Charter provides a global framework for aligning chartering activities with responsible environmental behavior to promote international shipping’s decarbonization.
+The climate-alignment scores for this initiative will be published for the first time in June 2022.